.jpg)

 Recurring themes in my paintings are our shared origins, a sense of place and belonging and my need to express a total joy of life.
 My paintings, in watercolour and in acrylics, are distinguished by vivid colours, a playful use of pattern and symbolism and the wide variety of abstract and figurative subjects.
 Like Picasso, I am more experimental and produce works in series and I cannot predict what I might do next.
 Life is short and there is so much to experience.

-Those who collect my work can recognize my style instantly.
+Those who collect my work recognize my style.
 Newcomers to my work are sometimes baffled by the variety.
 My paintings are sold in the USA, Australia, South East Asia and Europe.
 I also accept commissions when the subject intrigues me.

 If you are curious to see what happens next, you can subscribe to this website and follow me on Instagram.